u-siri-ous/various-acsai/The ER model, part 1.md

 ### Entity type and set

 **Entities** $\rightarrow$ An entity is a "thing", and object, person or place
-  - Strong entities have key values and does not depend on other entitites and are uniquely identified
+  - Strong entities have key values and does not depend on other entities and are uniquely identified
   - Weak entities are the ones that can have an undefined key attribute and are identified by strong entities **Attributes** $\rightarrow$ Attributes are properties that define the entity type (e.g. for the entity dog, the attribute breed)
-  - The key attribute uniquely identies each entity in the entity set
+  - The key attribute uniquely identifies each entity in the entity set

 ![Pasted image 20230526170314.png](pictures/Pasted%20image%2020230526170314.png)